City status in the United Kingdom: Scotland

 Scotland had no cities by royal charter or letters patent before 1889.
 The nearest equivalent in pre-Union Scotland was the royal burgh.
 The term city was not always consistently applied, and there were doubts over the number of officially designated cities.
 The royal burghs of Edinburgh and Perth anciently used the title civitas, but the term city does not seem to have been used before the 15th century.
 Unlike the situation in England, in Scotland there was no link between the presence of a cathedral and the title of city.
 Aberdeen, Glasgow and Edinburgh were accepted as cities by ancient usage by the 18th century, while Perth and Elgin also used the title.
 In 1856, the burgh of Dunfermline resolved to use the title of city in all official documents in the future, based on long usage and its former status as a royal capital.
 The status was not officially recognised until 2022.

 In 1889, Dundee was granted city status by letters patent.
 The grant by formal document led to doubts about the use of the title city by other burghs.
 In 1891, the city status of Aberdeen was confirmed when the burgh was enlarged by local Act of Parliament.
 The Royal Burgh of Inverness applied for promotion to a city as part of the Jubilee honours in 1897.
 The request was not granted, partly because it would draw attention to the lack of any charter granting the title to existing cities.
 Aberdeen, Dundee, Edinburgh and Glasgow were constituted "counties of cities" by the Local Government (Scotland) Act 1929.
 The Act made no statement on the title city for any other burgh.
 In 1969, the Home Secretary, James Callaghan, stated that there were six cities in Scotland (without naming them) and Aberdeen, Dundee, Edinburgh, Elgin, Glasgow and Perth were the only burghs listed as cities in 1972.

 The Local Government (Scotland) Act 1973 completely reorganised Scotland's local administration in 1975.
 All burghs were abolished, and a system of districts created.
 The four districts of Aberdeen, Edinburgh, Dundee and Glasgow had City included in their titles by the Act.
 The 1975 districts were replaced with the present council areas in 1996 by the Local Government etc. (Scotland) Act 1994, and the same four cities were designated.
-Since the 1996 reorganisation, three more Scottish cities have been designated: Inverness as part of the millennium celebrations, Stirling in 2002 to commemorate Queen Elizabeth II's Golden Jubilee and Perth in 2012 to mark the Queen's Diamond Jubilee.
-In the case of these three cities, there are no city councils and no formal boundaries.
+Since the 1996 reorganisation, four more Scottish cities have been designated: Inverness as part of the millennium celebrations, Stirling in 2002 to commemorate Queen Elizabeth II's Golden Jubilee, Perth in 2012 to mark the Queen's Diamond Jubilee and Dunfermline in 2022 to mark the Queen's Platinum Jubilee.
+In the case of these four cities, there are no city councils and no formal boundaries.
 In January 2008, a petition to matriculate armorial bearings for the City of Inverness was refused by Lord Lyon King of Arms on the grounds that there is no corporate body or legal persona to whom arms can be granted.